AlbertoGonzalezDelgado/assignments_answers/orthologues/README.md

 ## What is Orthologues?

-Orthologues is a computer program designed in ruby to search two fa representing the proteme of two related organisms and search for orthologs of species A to species B. Secondly, the script checks if the orrthologues are reciprocal by blasting species B to A. Those reciprical blast results are strong evidence of orthologous genes, but further methedology to prove orthology is outlined at the end of this document.
+Orthologues is a computer program designed in ruby to search two fa representing the proteme of two related organisms and search for orthologs of species A to species B. Secondly, the script checks if the orrthologues are reciprocal by blasting species B to A. Those reciprical blast results are strong evidence of orthologous genes, but further methodology to prove orthology is outlined at the end of this document.

 ## How to run Orthologues?